 John Edwards the elder had died in 1793, also relatively young at the age of 45.
 The newspaper report of his death mentions that he died whilst visiting a patient in Burwell.
 It’s interesting to see him covering a village several miles away like that, as the Newmarket practices do even to this day (even though Burwell has its own surgery now, and had its own medics in the 19th century at least as well – I have not yet identified an 18th century Burwell medic, although like John Edwards, the Newmarket based little known William Cooke was also involved with Burwell, interestingly in 1797, the year after John Edwards junior’s death – see the Faint traces page).

-No doubt John Edwards would have travelled to Burwell by horse, and an interesting notice appeared in The Newcastle Courant newspaper in 1776 regarding the theft of two of his horses and some tack (again see the references below).
-Quite why it appeared in such a distant newspaper is not known, but it contains quite a detailed description of his horses.
+No doubt John Edwards would have travelled to Burwell by horse, and an interesting notice appeared in The Newcastle Courant newspaper in 1776 regarding the theft of two of his horses and some tack (again see the references below – where there’s also a reference to him insuring his rather large sounding stables in 1785).
+Quite why this notice appeared in such a distant newspaper is not known, but it contains a rather detailed description of his horses.
 It’s a pity we don’t have more detail about John Edwards himself.
 It would be strange if, in over 200 years’ time, as much detail were known about our cars but so little about ourselves!

 Aside from John the son, baptised at St Mary’s church in Newmarket in 1773, John and Martha Edwards had a daughter Elizabeth baptised at All Saints in 1783; it’s not known what became of her.
 Martha appears to have lived on until 1797, when she was buried at All Saints at 49 years of age – that would have made her exactly the same age as her husband when they were alive.